ChrisGreene-Chuboe/stk-app-sql/modules/MODULE_DEVELOPMENT.md

 # const STK_MODULE_COLUMNS = [name, description, is_template, is_valid, record_json]
 ```

+**Column Priority Pattern**: The STK_MODULE_COLUMNS constant defines column display priority, not data filtering.
+All commands return complete data (SELECT *), but columns listed here appear first in the output.
+This ensures important business data is immediately visible while maintaining access to all fields.

 Note: Base columns (created, updated, uu, etc.) are handled by psql commands.

 ### 6. Type Support